MATCHA-MIT/secsep-octal/README.md

 4. Need to fix the main function - need to test with different input lengths to prevent us from generating too general constraints!!! (done)

 ### x25519
+1. setb inst is not implemented in infer or checker
+2. Need to add X25519_public_from_private to test bench

 ### djbsort
 1. Still need extra data structures: introduce extra block variables to represent variables passed from previous blocks that cannot be represented as single exp